minetest-mods/commoditymarket/readme.md

 * Goblin Exchange - a strange marketplace that uses coal as a currency
 * Undermarket - where dark powers make their trades, using Mese as a currency

 All of these except for the Trader's Caravan are intended to be placed in specific locations by server administrators, they have on_dig methods that prevent them from being removed and don't have crafting recipes.
+Modifying these markets or creating your own from scratch should hopefully be a fairly straightforward task, however.